gorenje/millieons.org/about.md

 - A fake as the [truth is fake](/truth).
 - Making the truth great again.

+*The point is not that it's read, the point is that it gets written.*

 Thoughts and dissonance by [Gregorius Rippenstein](https://gregorius.rippenstein.art).